 Our neurorehabilitation clinic is equipped with state-of-the-art movement analysis, robotic systems and other innovative devices to complement the hands-on training with the therapist.

-This arm exoskeleton helps impaired patients to train their arm movement by assisting with force or coordination.
+This arm exoskeleton helps impaired patients to train their arm movement by assisting with force.

 ZeroG® by Aretech